cirosantilli/networking-cheat/netcat.md

 `nc` version form `nmap` package.

-Options that it has and nc does not:
+Options that it has and `nc` does not: TODO.

 ### c